jjordon237/jjordon.github.io/Cisco I-Intro to Networks, NET 1111/Week 2/Network Fundamentals.md

 protocols to endure data entry and sharing is secure and quickly accessible via nearly any computer in the system?
 I have seen data-entry companies utilize mesh topology for their networks for this reason.
 Lastly, in terms of scalibility, a mesh network adding new end devices can get very complex very quickly while star topology allows scalability very easily as the central hub or switch can add more as necessary.

-The key differences between a network switch and a cable modem are very stark as they both complete very important, but vastoy different functions.
-A cable modem is the access point for a network to connect to the internet through its internet service provider (ISP) via a coaxial cable line.
-A switch, on the other hand, is a device that connects various end devices in a Local Area Network (LAN) together so they can communicate to each other via ethernet cables.
+The key differences between a network switch and a router are very stark as they both complete very important, but vastoy different functions.
+A router is the access point for a LAN  to connect to the internet through its internet service provider (ISP) via a coaxial cable line.
+It utilizes IP addresses to determine the best route to send data packets through the internet to other networks.
+A switch, on the other hand, is a device that connects various end devices in a Local Area Network (LAN) together so they can communicate to each other via ethernet cables and MAC addresses, not IP addresses through the internet as a router does.
 A switch does not provide access to the internet on its own as it allows the computers and printers of the LAN to communicate within the LAN itself.
 This is very useful in an office setting where multiple end devices may need to speak to each other, such as file sharing and printing.